7: The Psychology of Racism, Stereotyping, and Discrimination

 Bridging the Divide: Psychological Research on Perceiving and Denying Racism

 We have noted that people see racism in different lights.
 How should we understand such differences in perception of racism?
 Which psychological factors predict perceptions or denial of racism?
-Before we discuss a few key factors, we want to point out a tendency of people to focus explanations on groups we think do not fit a perceived norm (Hegarty & Pratto, 2001).
-Take for example, the caption of Figure 3 from a Pew Research Center report (2020) on views of racial progress in the United States.
-The caption, “Growing share of Black and Hispanic adults say the country hasn’t made enough progress on racial equality” follows a common tendency to explain differences in views as if it is the minoritized group that deviates from an unspoken norm.
+Before we discuss a few key factors, we want to point out a tendency for people to focus their explanations on groups they perceive as not fitting a perceived norm (Hegarty & Pratto, 2001).
+Take, for example, the caption of Figure 4 from a Pew Research Center report (2020) on views of racial progress in the United States.
+The caption, “Growing share of Black and Hispanic adults say the country hasn’t made enough progress on racial equality,” follows a common tendency to explain differences in views as if it is the minoritized group that deviates from an unspoken norm.
 Yes, when you examine the data, there are increases between 2019 and 2020 in the number of Black and Hispanic adults who say the United States has not gone far enough in giving equal rights to Black Americans.
 However, the data show that the graph could also be titled, ‘White views that America’s racial progress has been just about right, remain stagnant’.
 This tendency to locate the source of group differences in racial “otherness” is, itself, a manifestation of racism of a sort that Thomas Teo (2010) has referred to as epistemological violence.

 Defensive Motivations